 - Broadband / WiFi

 Located equidistant between the hamlets of Walton and Kinnerton on the edge of the Welsh border, this charming and unique 16th century farmhouse sits in a courtyard of 17th century buildings alongside a pretty wildflower lawn.
-This character Walton cottage has been carefully restored with locally sourced materials, offering character accommodation for family and friends in search of a rural break together in a peaceful location.
+This character Walton farmhouse has been carefully and beautifully restored with locally sourced materials, offering vintage-styled character accommodation for family and friends in search of a rural break in a peaceful location with traditional fittings yet with all the comforts of modern living.
 Set over three floors, this Mid-Wales farmhouse has six lovely bedrooms, many benefiting from original wooden flooring and one with a west-facing balcony where panoramic views can be enjoyed.
 The large farmhouse kitchen boasts a charming country atmosphere with its oak beams, underfloor heated flagstone flooring, warming fire and sociable dining area, whilst the separate dining room is large enough to seat all guests and is perfect for enjoying a celebratory dinner, and on a summer's day you can sweep open the doors to discover the delights of an alfresco gathering.
 Guests will find plenty of space at this character cottage in Walton, with the large sitting room offering sumptuous seating and a toasty woodburner, and a separate games room housed in the large barn at the rear, containing a piano, table tennis, a small billiard table as well as an artist's easel and writing desk.
 The front enclosed garden faces stunning open countryside, but there’s also a side wildflower garden, a rear patio and lawn and a potager vegetable and herb garden, all offering lovely locations for sitting out and absorbing the peace and tranquillity of this unspoilt area.
 The villages of Walton, Old Radnor and New Radnor have traditional pubs serving real ale and hearty food and the area is surrounded by a wonderful web of walking and cycling routes, including the renowned Offa's Dyke Path.
 Bradnor Hill, owned by the National Trust, is just a short drive away and is home to the country's highest golf course boasting far-reaching views that sweep in all directions.
 A wonderful Walton farmhouse for all the family, to be enjoyed at any time of year.

 - Last minute